Danilo-01-code/MicroPyWeb/README.md

 # Micorpyweb

-Micropyweb is a minimalist WSGI aplication, is simple and inspired in Flask and FastApi sintax
+Micropyweb is a minimalist WSGI aplication, is simple and inspired in Flask and FastApi syntax

 ## A simple example